hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

  ::

   # ssh sub-master
   The authenticity of host 'sub-master (10.11.4.84)' can't be established.
   RSA key fingerprint is 47:a4:0f:7b:c2:0f:ef:91:8e:65:fc:3c:f7:0c:53:8d.
   Are you sure you want to continue connecting (yes/no)?

-  Type yes here.
+Type *yes* here.
 If this message appears a second time, you should contact your IT specialist...

-To disconnect from the remote machine, type:
+To :index:`disconnect <exit, disconnect>` from the remote machine, type:
  ::

   # exit